mukeswebrian/Data-Analytics-Course-Project/README.md

 6. Based on the provided dataset, which day(s) of the week is/are the least popular for visiting wikipedia?

+7. Based on the dataset provided, which device type is used more frequently for visiting wikipedia i.e. desktop or mobile devices?
-7. For some of the pages in the dataset, it is possible to distinguish whether the visits to the page came from a desktop or a mobile device.
+- Hint: For some of the pages in the dataset, it is possible to distinguish whether the visits to the page came from a desktop or a mobile device.
 For example, consider Barack Obama's wikipedia page:
-Barack_Obama_en.wikipedia.org_desktop_all-agents : these visits came from desktop devices.
+* Barack_Obama_en.wikipedia.org_desktop_all-agents : these visits came from desktop devices.
-Barack_Obama_en.wikipedia.org_mobile-web_all-agents: these visits came from mobile devices.
+* Barack_Obama_en.wikipedia.org_mobile-web_all-agents: these visits came from mobile devices.
-Based on the dataset provided, which device type is used more frequently for visiting wikipedia i.e. desktop or mobile devices?